zadeviggers/Simple-Vanilla-Notifications/README.md

 /* The notifications themselves.
 Don't like the shadow?
 This is where you change it. */ .svn-notification {
 }
+/* Notifications that should be animated.
+This is where the enter animation should be. */ .svn-notification.svn-animated {
+}
+/* Exiting animated notifications.
+This is where the exit animation should be. */ .svn-notification.svn-animated.svn-exiting {
+}
 /* The close button on notifications that have it enabled */ .svn-notification-close-button {
 }